waveform-computing/compoundfiles/docs/quickstart.rst

 When opening the file you may see various warnings printed to the console (as in the example above).
-The library performs numerous checks for compliance with the specification, but many implementations (including the reference implementation) don't *quite* conform.
+The library performs numerous checks for compliance with the specification, but many implementations don't *quite* conform.
 By default the warnings are simply printed and can be ignored, but via Python's :mod:`warnings` system you can either silence the warnings entirely or convert them into full blown exceptions.

 You can list the contents of the compound file via the :attr:`~compoundfiles.CompoundFileReader.root` attribute which can be treated